Voices of Resistance: Reflecting on Celebrating Dissent Oslo 2024

 Yasmine El Baramawy gave a deeply emotional speech before performing at the conference, expressing her relief at finally speaking to an audience that supported her fight for women’s rights.
 For the first time, she was surrounded by those who understood her struggle for freedom from abuse and the backlash that comes with speaking out.

 Yasmine was part of the 2011 Egyptian protests that toppled Hosni Mubarak.
 However, like many Arab Spring movements, the regime retaliated by using sexual violence against women protesters.
 She herself was brutally assaulted by a mob in Tahrir Square but refused to remain silent, seeking justice publicly on national TV.
-Her efforts helped lead to the criminalization of sexual harassment in Egypt, a major victory in a conservative society where women are often silenced.
+Her efforts helped lead to the criminalisation of sexual harassment in Egypt, a major victory in a conservative society where women are often silenced.

 Now living in Sweden, Yasmine continues to advocate for women’s rights and works as a musician and singer, using her platform to speak out against sexual violence and empower women.

-Canaries in the coalmine
+Canaries in the Coalmine

-During the plenary session, coal mines in the canary, Khadija Khan a journalist and broadcaster spoke about how she had been attacked by two female Muslim co-workers in retaliation to her apostasy in the UK.
-Jimmy Bangash, a psychotherapist who works to support Ex Muslims, spoke how he was classed as a hateful Islamophobe for discussing the issues of religious trauma amongst Ex Muslims during his training programme.
-He was told he would have to leave the course as a result, following weeks of appealing the decision he was able to continue, sadly those who had an objection to Jimmy Bangash’s insights into the trauma caused by religious abuse amongst Ex Muslim refused to continue the course.
+During the plenary session, Canaries in the Coalmine, Khadija Khan, a journalist and broadcaster, spoke about how she had been attacked by two female Muslim co-workers in retaliation for her apostasy in the UK.
+Jimmy Bangash, a psychotherapist who works to support ExMuslims, shared how he was classed as a hateful Islamophobe for discussing the issues of religious trauma among ExMuslims during his training programme.
+He was told he would have to leave the course as a result.
+After weeks of appealing the decision, he was able to continue, but those who objected to his insights into the trauma caused by religious abuse among ExMuslims refused to complete the course.

 Such a conference would not have been possible without the solidarity and support of the Norwegian Humanist Society, which handled the logistics.
-Morten Guldberg, Founder of the secular think tank Dømmekraft, emphasised the importance of standing together, pooling our resources to fight against tyranny.
+Morten Guldberg, founder of the secular think tank Dømmekraft, emphasised the importance of standing together, pooling our resources to fight against tyranny.
 Senior Advisor Arnfinn Pettersen also played a key role in making this gathering possible, reinforcing the commitment of the Norwegian Humanist Association to support the global movement for freedom and human rights.
 Together, their efforts allowed this vital event to take place.